Plan Your Trip to the Sacajawea Center in Salmon, Idaho

 Enjoy Your Public Lands

-Need information about the Salmon-Challis National Forest recreation sites, trails, camping and more!
+Need information about the Salmon-Challis National Forest recreation sites, trails, camping and more?
+Contact them at (208) 756-5100 or ask us for more information!
 Gateway to the “River of No Return Wilderness”, the Salmon-Challis National Forest manages some of the largest primitive and wilderness areas in the continental United States.
 The Forest features a number of important Lewis and Clark interpretive sites including Lemhi Pass, Lost Trail Pass, and access to the Wagonhammer Trail.

 Need information about the Bureau of Land Management – Salmon Field Office recreation sites, trails, camping and more?
+Contact them at (208) 756-5400 or ask us for more information!
 The Salmon Field Office manages some of the best interpretive sites along the Lewis and Clark Trail including the Flag Unfurling site, the Lewis and Clark Back-country By-Way, Tendoy Information Site, Discovery Hill, Tower Rock Recreation Site, The Pyramids Recreation Site, and others.

 The Salmon Region Idaho Fish and Game Department can provide information about local hunting and fishing regulations as well as river access.
 Their offices are located at 99 Highway 93 North.